cfeenstra67/jupyter-react-widget-template/README.md

 # Jupyter React Widget Template

+This is a basic repository setup for a React-based jupyter widget, based on the tools I like to use at the moment.
+There's a _lot_ required to get this all working and there aren't a lot of good references out there, so I made this repo as a reference for myself that I can copy when creating new Jupyter widget packages.

 (See the [lmk README](https://github.com/lmkapp/lmk/blob/main/packages/python-client/README.md) for more info, all of this info originated from there)

 ## Set up